jdh8/wbridge5.book/constructive/opening/README.md

 One-of-a-suit openings
 ----------------------
-One must bid 1 of a suit with an opening hand uneligible for a strong opening.
+We must bid 1 of a suit with an opening hand uneligible for a strong opening.
 Opening in a major requires 5+ cards, 1♦ for 4+ cards, 1♣ for 3+ cards.
 With
-the special shape 4=4=3=2, one opens 1♦ as a fallback.
+the special shape 4=4=3=2, we open 1♦ as a fallback.
 If opener finds more than one eligible suit, bid the longest suit.
 If more than one eligible suit is equally long, bid the highest suit.